knurff/intellistart-java-2022-NPE_HUNTERS/README.md

 - `docker compose -f docker-compose.api-pull.yml down` to stop

 If you are making changes to the code:
-- `docker-compose -f docker-compose.api-build.yml up -d` to start
+- `docker compose -f docker-compose.api-build.yml up -d` to start
-- `docker-compose -f docker-compose.api-build.yml up -d` to stop
+- `docker compose -f docker-compose.api-build.yml up -d` to stop

 ### Setting up the project on your own